Skip to main content

 info

-Check out the MCP Auth Python SDK repository for the complete code of the MCP server (OIDC version).
+Check out the MCP Auth Node.js SDK repository for the complete code of the MCP server (OIDC version).

 Checkpoint: Run the todo-manager tools

-Once you sign in and back to the MCP inspector, repeat the actions we did in the previous checkpoint to run todo manager tools.
+Once you sign in and return to VS Code, repeat the actions we did in the previous checkpoint to run todo manager tools.
 This time, you can use these tools with your authenticated user identity.
 The behavior of the tools will depend on the roles and permissions assigned to your user:

 • If you're logged in as a User (with only create:todos scope):